Tsumasaburō Bandō: Bantsuma: The Writer

 Bantsuma's first son, Takahiro Tamura, described his father as ‘sensitive’ and affected by everything occurring around him.
 He wrote several articles for magazines such as Bantsuma Cinema News and displayed his sensitivity, as well as giving the audience an insight into his mentality.

 In the November 1929 issue of Bantsuma Cinema News, he wrote, ‘The life of an artist is to die for art.
 Only when art is one’s life can one produce real art.
 As I have a long way to go, I will continue down this path while with such belief.’

 His determination and dedication in what he did is evident in the statement he made in the February 1930 issue of the same magazine.
 He wrote, ‘When creating such a film, I am not an actor, but actually am in the shoes of the character in the film, feeling what he feels, and I suffer the same agony as that character.
 I must play numerous characters and their diverse personalities one after another.
 I am no God.
 Sometimes I feel myself screaming inside…you cannot claim with confidence that you are speaking the mind of the character with only a half-developed understanding of that character.
 Being able to fully depict the character comes only after bleeding and suffering in agony in the process.’

-Bantsuma was truly a man of many talents.